-The City invites not-for-profit child care operators to apply for a Service Agreement for Child Care Fee Subsidy.
+The City invites not-for-profit child care agencies to apply for a Service Agreement for Child Care Fee Subsidy.
 We look for not-for-profit organizations who are committed to providing accessible, equitable, high quality services that welcome all families and are responsive to local community needs.

 A Service Agreement for Fee Subsidy may be available to licensed, not-for-profit child care operators who meet all financial, operating and licensing requirements and comply with all legislative requirements and City Policies.